 It’s all about building two sets of relationships: the relationship with the host, blogger, or influencer, and the relationship with the audience.

-Webinars - I’ve done more than 50 joint venture webinars.
-That means I’ve connected with 50 different audiences!
+Webinars - I’ve done dozens of joint venture webinars.
 The thing is I’m not trying to get “all the people” into my gang, just the RIGHT people.
 The people who are going to get me, like me and my voice, and aren’t gonna gasp when I swear.
 Webinars are the PERFECT collaboration: short, fixed timeframe, sharing the workload to build a bond, and making money together.
 It’s super fun too!

 Podcast interviews - Talking to someone for an hour or more is a really fun way to get to know that person and share your value and story with their audience too.
 If you're not being asked to do podcast interviews, pitch some people!
 Hosts and bloggers always need content - and you can make their lives easier by being a good guest.

 Guest posts - Now guest posting doesn’t build a relationship with the host in the best way, that’s my only issue with these.
 They’re great for your traffic and list building, but they aren’t great for building real lasting relationships with the person hosting you.

 Virtual Summits - I recently participated in one of my first summits, it was a GREAT way to build a relationship with not only the organizer but MANY different people’s audiences.
 With a summit with multiple speakers, there’s potentially 10 people all promoting the summit at once - that means you could be introduced to parts of 10 other audiences in one fell swoop.
 I love that efficiency :)

 So many of my clients and students say: “But Mariah, I don’t have a big list to share with the other person!
 I have nothing to offer them”.